swagatika60/swagatika60/README.md

 - Exploring ideas, even small ones — because everything teaches something!

 ---
-✨ I’m passionate about:
-I love experimenting with new tools, contributing to projects, and learning by doing stuffs.

----

 🧩 **Currently Working On**  :

 - Open-source contributions & workflows